MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## Deployment

-You can configure the [deployment script][azure-deployment-script] included in the companion [sample][azure-sample] to install the following packages to your AKS cluster.
-For more information, check the parameters section of the Bicep module:

-- [Prometheus][prometheus] and [Grafana][grafana] using the [Prometheus Community Kubernetes Helm Charts](https://prometheus-community.github.io/helm-charts/).
-By default, this sample configuration does not install Prometheus and Grafana to the AKS cluster, and rather installs [Azure Managed Prometheus][azure-prometheus] and [Azure Managed Grafana][azure-grafana].
-- [cert-manager](https://cert-manager.io/docs/).
-Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller will use a TLS certificate that has been uploaded to Azure Key Vault in advance.
-- [NGINX Ingress Controller][nginx] via an Helm chart.
-If you use the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon], you don't need to install another instance of the NGINX Ingress Controller via Helm.
-You can configure the NGINX ingress controller configured to utilize a public IP over the `kubernetes` public load balancer of the AKS cluster or a private IP address of the `kubernetes-internal` internal load balancer as its external IP.
-By default, Bicep modules install the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] and does not install another instance of the NGINX Ingress Controller via Helm.

-By default, Bicep modules install the AKS cluster with the [Azure CNI Overlay](/azure/aks/azure-cni-overlay) network plugin and the [Cilium](/azure/aks/azure-cni-powered-by-cilium) data plane.
-However, Bicep modules are parametric, so you can choose any network plugin.
+By default, Bicep templates install the AKS cluster with the [Azure CNI Overlay](/azure/aks/azure-cni-overlay) network plugin and the [Cilium](/azure/aks/azure-cni-powered-by-cilium) data plane.
+However, Bicep templates are parametric, so you can choose any network plugin.

 - [Azure CNI with static IP allocation](/azure/aks/configure-azure-cni)
 - [Azure CNI with dynamic IP allocation](/azure/aks/configure-azure-cni-dynamic-ip-allocation)